Timothy T. Ludwig-USA TODAY Sports. Pictured: Chargers running back Melvin Gordon

 You will see some of those questions touched upon as you read through our staff’s favorite Week 3 NFL bets, which include picks for both Sunday and Monday Night Football.
 Let’s get to it.

-*All odds pulled from 5Dimes overnight on Sept.
-21 (hence slight line variations are possible).
 Download The Action Network App to get real-time NFL odds and track your bets

 SUNDAY’S EARLY ACTION